tkhamez/eve-api-php/README.md

 ### Notable changes other than API updates

-**2.20250802.0**
+#### 2.20250802.0

 - Switched to the new versioning scheme.

-**1.0.0**

-Please note that the ESI OpenAPI 3 specification is still in beta status, so things can change!
+#### 1.0.0

 - Forked from [tkhamez/swagger-eve-php](https://github.com/tkhamez/swagger-eve-php).
 - Generated from the new OpenAPI 3.1 specification.
 - Added a patch for the format of the compatibility date.

+_Please note that the ESI OpenAPI 3 specification is still in beta status, so things can change!_
-In addition to the change in the PHP namespace, the biggest changes are that many model classes have been renamed and each API method now requires the $x_compatibility_date parameter.

-You can see all the changes between swagger-eve-php and eve-api in [this commit](https://github.com/tkhamez/eve-api-php/commit/862d19140f6dfadf699d463e53be4d16b5fe2e72).
+In addition to the change in the PHP namespace, the biggest changes between `swagger-eve-php` and `eve-api` are that many model classes have been renamed and each API method now requires the `$x_compatibility_date` parameter.
+You can see all the changes in [this commit](https://github.com/tkhamez/eve-api-php/commit/862d19140f6dfadf699d463e53be4d16b5fe2e72).

 ## Installation & Usage